AdvancedArmorStands/Docs/docs/installation.md

 You can verify that the plugin has been successfully installed by:

 1. Checking the server console during startup for messages from our plugin
-2. Running the command `/plugin` in-game (requires appropriate permissions)
+2. Running the command `/as` in-game
 3. Looking for the plugin in the output of the `/plugins` command

 ## Post-Installation